The Standard Model effective field theory at work: Beyond the Standard Model phenomenology with SMEFT

 \subsubsection{Drell-Yan tails}

-We consider the Drell-Yan process $p p \to \ell^+ \ell^-$ as an example of a high-energy transition that allows us to constrain the Wilson coefficients of the SMEFT.
+In this section we analyze in detail the specific case of the Drell-Yan process $p p \to \ell^+ \ell^-$, which represents a good example of a high-energy transition constraining SMEFT Wilson coefficients.
 In the SM this process is mediated by the photon and the $Z$-boson, whereas in the SMEFT the dominant contributions are given by four-fermion operators~$(\psi^4)$, dipole operators~$(\psi^2 X H)$, and operators modifying the $Z$-boson couplings~$(\psi^2 H^2 D)$.
 The relevant tree-level Feynman diagrams are shown in Fig.~\ref{fig:Feynman-diagrams-Drell-Yan}.
 The plot on the left-hand side shows the SM contribution and the center plot the contribution by $\psi^4$~contact interactions.
 The diagram for the $(\psi^2 X H)$ and $(\psi^2 H^2 D)$ operators is similar to the SM diagram with the SM interaction vertices replaced by the respective SMEFT interactions.
 The dominant contribution depends on the energy range we are investigating.
 The operators modifying the $Z$-boson couplings can be best probed at the $Z$-pole, i.e., for invariant masses of the dilepton system of around~$m_{\ell\ell} \sim m_Z$.
 At higher energies the four-fermion contact interaction yield the dominant contribution since their amplitude is energy enhanced compared to the~SM.
 This is what allows us to probe effects due to the exchange of resonances with a mass even above the center-of-mass energy of the collider, as pointed out by \textcite{Greljo:2017vvb}.